lemonrock/cordial/README.md

 		* Quick request library: `reqwest = "0.4"`
 		* Svg2Png, then go from there, really.
 Multiple outputs.
 	* HTML
-		* Add images (and videos) within web page to SiteMap.xml, not just article image.
+		* Add videos within web page to SiteMap.xml.
 * Modify zopfli crate to allow specifying options
 * RSS
 	* Validate that Feedly PNG and SVG images are PNG and SVG.